 ABOUT TAX COLLECTION

-Fawn Township has discontinued the Per Capita Tax.
+Effective January 3rd, 2017, Fawn Township has repealed the Per Capita Tax.

 Taxes may be mailed to the tax collector or payable in person at the tax sitting.

-All checks need to be made payable to ‘Fawn Township Tax Collector’ and not Patsy A. Birley.
+All checks need to be made payable to:

 She offers NO home office hours.
 Tax payments must be postmarked by the due date to be accepted.

-Tax sittings/collections for 2018/2019 South Eastern School District Real Estate Taxes will be held on the following dates:
+Tax sittings for 2020/2021 South Eastern School District Real Estate Taxes will be held on the following dates: